-It is appropriate that band gaps of our present calculation are parallel to the GGA approximation of [7].
+It is apropos to mention that band gaps of our present calculation are parallel to the GGA approximation of [7].
 No experimental data on energy gap structure of NaH have been recorded in Literature.

 3.2.2 Density of States of NaH